GodlikeXH3LL/H3LL-V3/README.md

 ● Only buyers can use nobody else
 ● Unauthorised Distribution of Loadstring is Very strictly prohibited.
 If caught will mean immediate blacklist

+● Attempting to Crack leads in IMMEDIATE blacklist

+● Enjoy the script!!!

+● Give suggestions n shi in the discord